 Do I need to tell Companies House if a shareholder changes address?

 There is no need to tell Companies House if a shareholder’s contact address changes unless they are a subscriber and/or a Person with Significant Control (PSC).

 Do I have to tell Companies House when a shareholder joins or leaves a company?

-When a shareholder leaves a company after incorporation, you must inform Companies House on the next annual confirmation statement.
-You will need to state the date they ceased to be a member.
-You must also report the sale (transfer) of their shares on the same confirmation statement.
+If a shareholder decides to leave a company or passes away, you must inform Companies House on the next annual Confirmation Statement.
+You will need to state the date on which the individual ceased to be a member.
+You must also report the sale (transfer) of their shares on the same Confirmation Statement.

-When a new shareholder joins a company after incorporation, you must provide Companies House with their name on the next annual confirmation statement.
-If the new shareholder purchases existing shares from another shareholder, this information should also be reported on the next statement.
-However, if the company creates new shares for a new shareholder, you will also need to file a ‘Return of Allotment of Shares’ with Companies House within 1 month of the allotment.
+If a new shareholder joins a company after incorporation, you must provide Companies House with their name on the next annual Confirmation Statement.
+If you choose to transfer shares from an existing member to a new shareholder, this information should also be reported on the next statement.
+However, if you decide to issue new shares to a new member, you will also need to file a ‘Return of Allotment of Shares’ at Companies House within 1 month of the allotment.

 What happens if a shareholder dies?

-It is wise to plan ahead for such eventualities.
-This can protect the interests of both your family and your company.
-Which can ensure a fair and advantageous outcome for all parties involved.
+It is wise to plan ahead for such eventualities to protect the interests of both your family and your company, ensuring a fair and advantageous outcome for all parties involved.